yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 3. Coding the ViT logic and parallelization `jax.vmap`
 4. Training witt just in time `jax.jit`

+📣 if you are not interested in model initialization, you can just skip to the [model function](https://alessiodevoto.github.io/ViT-in-pure-JAX/#the-model-is-just-a-function)

 For a better experience, open in Colab:  <a href="https://colab.research.google.com/drive/1wBA1UUde72yMDvZ7ITS8cFAx90HDwD5D#scrollTo=SUBw2ZtVN7Lr" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 **Vision Transfomer** <br>